marcsgil/QuantumMeasurements.jl/docs/src/twin_photons_prop.md

 EditURL = "../../examples/twin_photons_prop.jl"
 ```

-# Twin fotons with proportional measurement
+# Twin photons with proportional measurement

 In this example, we perform a similar tomography as in [Twin Photons](@ref).
 The difference is that, now, the measurement performed is not a PVM.